jhsware/create-inferno-app-experimental/docusaurus/docs/deployment.md

 ## Building for Relative Paths

-By default, Create React App produces a build assuming your app is hosted at the server root.
+By default, Create Inferno App produces a build assuming your app is hosted at the server root.

 To override this, specify the `homepage` in your `package.json`, for example: